 Entrance to education

-The total number of completers of the 9th grade of comprehensive school was 61,100 in 2012, which was good two thousand fewer than one year earlier.
-Fifty per cent of them (59 per cent of women and 42 per cent of men) went on to study in upper secondary general school, and 41.5 per cent (33 per cent of women and 50 per cent of men) went on to attend upper secondary level vocational education.
-The remaining 8.5 per cent did not immediately continue studies leading to a qualification or degree.
-They may have continued studies not leading to a qualification, such as additional education of the comprehensive school (tenth grade) or counselling and preparatory studies for initial vocational education (Career Start).
+In 2013, the total number of completers of the 9th grade was 59,600, which is 1,500 lower than one year earlier.
+Of them, 51 per cent continued studies in upper secondary school education and 40 per cent in upper secondary vocational education.
+The remaining nine per cent did not immediately continue studies leading to a qualification.
+However, they may have continued studies not leading to a qualification, such as additional education of comprehensive school (tenth grade) or counselling and preparatory studies for initial vocational education (Career Start).
 Nearly all completers of the 9th grade of comprehensive school applied to further studies, merely 1.5 per cent did not apply to any studies at all.

 Statistics Finland / Entrance to education